jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 ![](images/2.%20Specialization.003.png)

-Member addition means adding a member, that was not there in the base, but will be in the derived object:
+Member addition means adding a member, that was not there in the base, but might be in the derived object:

 ![](images/2.%20Specialization.004.png)